 In practice, however, so few clerks and magistrates have taken advantage of the law that the practical effect has been almost completely negligible.

 (Interestingly, in Alabama, where Chief Justice Roy Moore ordered state employees to ignore the U.S. Supreme Court, only some counties are failing to issue marriage licenses, but even in those counties there is no discrimination against same-sex couples.
 Counties either issue licenses to same-sex couples or they issue them to nobody.
 Even the notorious Kentucky clerk had stopped issuing license entirely, not merely to same-sex couples as many news reports erroneously stated.)

 If the topic doesn't fade away, it might encourage more conservatives to turn out to vote, as social issues have done in the past.
 It might also hurt the Republican brand among swing voters, especially given how quickly support has grown among the public for same-sex marriage.
 But despite lip-service paid by some Republican candidates to the idea of rolling back the decision, conservative focus now seems to be on protecting florists, bakers, and wedding planners in states and localities where civil rights laws extend to sexual orientation.
 (Contrary to popular believe, no such laws exist in much of the U.S.) Even there, however, the number of businesses willing to turn away customers seems fairly limited.
-Here in North Carolina, which lacks legal protections for discrimination against gays and lesbians, there have been wedding shows specifically aimed at same-sex couples.
+Here in North Carolina, which lacks legal protections for discrimination against gays and lesbians, there have been wedding shows specifically aimed at marketing wedding services to same-sex couples.

 (Updated 2016 March 7.)